vpopov1/vpopov1.github.io/_projects/1_project.md

 category: ongoing
 ---

 Learning how to do minimally invasive surgeries (i.e., a type of surgery that involves smaller incisions and shorter recovery time) is a cognitively demanding task that requires a high degree of visuo-spatial coordination between attending (trainer) and resident (trainee) surgeons.
 The purpose of this project is to determine whether eye-tracking data can be leveraged to augment assessment of surgeons’ readiness and provide trainee-specific opportunities for feedback, practice, and/or remediation.
-The research team (including collaborators from the Computer Science Department and Department of Surgery at U-M) has done substantial prior work including a series of operating room observations with eye tracking data collection, and an interview study understanding surgeons’ needs and challenges with intraoperative coordination, teaching and learning.
+The research team (including collaborators from the Computer Science Department and Department of Surgery at U-M) has done substantial prior work, including a series of operating room observations with eye tracking data collection, and an interview study understanding surgeons’ needs and challenges with intraoperative coordination, teaching, and learning.
+[To learn more about this research](https://web.eecs.umich.edu/sch)

 <div class="row justify-content-sm-center">